 – interest-only option

-- no prepay
+– usually no prepayment penalty

-- adjustable rate
+– adjustable interest rate tied to prime

 – no periodic caps on interest rate

-- early closure fee
+– early closure fees may be applicable

-– minimum draw amounts
+– minimum draw amounts with some lenders